michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0069.md

 - adj: having the back and shoulders rounded; not erect
 - adj: not straight; dishonest or immoral or evasive
 ### Family
-crooked: crookeder, crookedest, crookedly, crookedness+;crook: crooked, crooking, crooks;crookedness: crookednesses
+- crooked: crookeder, crookedest, crookedly, crookedness+
+- crook: crooked, crooking, crooks
+- crookedness: crookednesses
 ### Examples
 - He said, ‘I looked her over real well and I couldn’t find anything wrong with her but one crooked tooth.’
 - Wearing a pink hoodie and a crooked smile, the fortuneteller stared at the grid on my palms.